alexchenzl/eos-node-ansible/README.md

 - CONFIGURE EOS NODE

 To configure Eos node you must create "templates" directory in the "eosnode" directory and create config.ini.j2 file in it.
 config.ini.j2 file is a config.ini file containing the following lines:
+p2p-server-address = {{ inventory_hostname }}:9876
 {% if nodes_type == 'full' %}
     filter-on = *{{ newline }}{{ newline }}
 {% elif nodes_type == 'seed' %}